ryanfortner/pi-bashscripts-files/balenaEtcher.md

 pip install -r requirements.txt
 ```

-4. If using the Raspberry Pi 4, this step is required:
+4. If using Debian Buster on a Raspberry Pi 4, this step may be required:
 ```
 # 2gb ram model:
 export NODE_OPTIONS="--max-old-space-size=1024"